David Ochterlony Dyce Sombre: Lineage and background

+Begum Samroo looked after David, who was brought up after his mother's death in 1820 as the Begum's son and heir, and was selected by Begum Samru to succeed to her vast estates.
+He thereupon added the surname "Sombre" to his existing names and came to be known as David Ochterlony Dyce Sombre.

 Religious position

-Although educated by Protestant missionaries, David Ochterlony Dyce Sombre was brought up a Catholic.
+Although educated by Protestant missionaries, David Ochterlony Dyce Sombre was brought up as a Catholic.
 He added Sombre to his name on being formally nominated by the Begam as her sole heir and successor.
 She transferred to him her wealth, and the administration of her principality but her attempts to have him accepted by the British as ruler on her death were to no avail.

 When the Begam died in 1836, the British took possession of Sardhana, all the arms which she had brought from them to equip her army, as well as the lands of Badshapur, which were her private property.
 They also failed to honour undertakings to continue the many pensions paid from the revenue.
 David's attempts to have these wrongs rectified were unsuccessful, although compensation for the arms was eventually granted long after his death.
 He was embroiled in attempts by his father to grab his fortune.
 His personal life was marked by extravagant spending – gambling, womanising, and even the occasional pimping – to please European friends and better-off Anglo-Indian friends such as Sir Charles Metcalfe Ochterlony.

 Marriage

 After a visit to China, David set out for England and the Grand Tour of Europe.
 He married on 26 September 1840 the Honourable Mary Anne Jervis, third daughter of the 2nd Viscount St Vincent, his only daughter by his second wife, described as "accomplished singer, dancer, and composer" and also as an associate of the Duke of Wellington; the marriage took place despite quarrels over his fiancée's social life and the religious affiliation of their future (and never born) children.
-He also got himself elected as MP for Sudbury in July 1841, and was then deposed in April 1842 after objections from the loser.
-He accused his wife of adultery with various men including her own father, and his life turned for the worse, when his wife had him certified insane and held under restraint, with the support and consent of his sisters Mrs Anna May Troup (1812–1867) and Baroness Georgiana Solaroli (1815–1867) and their husbands.
+He also got himself elected as MP for Sudbury in July 1841, but was deposed in April 1842 after allegations of bribery during his campaign.
+He accused his wife of adultery with various men, including her father, and his life turned for the worse when his wife had him certified insane and held under restraint, with the support and consent of his sisters Mrs Anna May Troup (1812–1867) and Baroness Georgiana Solaroli (1815–1867) and their husbands.